 There are many issues concerning aging.
 When we were children, we were gaining control over things.
 Even though things were difficult because of our physical or mental limitations, things got better.
 Aging is part of the process of living.
 We get wisdom and experience -– yet are asked to give up independence.
 By doing research, planning ahead, and making small changes, we can try and maintain an equilibrium that we need in order to thrive.

 There are additional areas of concern.
 Along with the aging process comes additional challenges such as memory loss, elder abuse, and hoarding.

 - Elder abuse and neglect may consist of the following types: physical abuse, exploitation, violation of basic rights (opening mail, making phone calls), psychological abuse, self-neglect, sexual abuse, neglect and abandonment.
 It is important to be attentive to older adults who could be victims of abuse.

 - Hoarding is a psychological disorder which causes a person to collect a large number of possessions.
 Hoarding is estimated to affect 1.4 million homes in the United States, and it is believed that only 10% of all the cases of hoarding gets the attention of public officials.
-Hoarding involves more than just hanging on to junk and can become a health hazard for the one who suffers from the disorder, as well as their families and the community.
+Hoarding involves more than just hanging on to junk, and can become a health hazard for the one who suffers from the disorder, as well for as their families and the community.